theoboldalex/theoboldalex.github.io/content/posts/exercises_in_the_pointless.md

 The great things about projects like this is the speed at which you are able to iterate and hack away on something.
 Scripting languages are unbeatable for tasks like this so Bash was an easy choice (although I do enjoy scripting in Lua too)

-This project simply stated with a single curl command and then I iterated from there.
+This project simply started with a single curl command and then I iterated from there.

 ```bash
 curl https://www.php.net/manual/en
 ```

+## The user journey

 Before diving into the code, lets have a look at how I envisaged this working.
 Firstly, I wanted ot be able to call a simple script from anywhere in my terminal.
 This is easy enough.
 Create a script either in a directory on your path, or in a new location and add that to your path.